1. Changelog

 Wording is relative to the latest draft of the C standard.

-6.✨ Variable length array storage controlDescriptionA program can control the storage of variable length arrays by having two identifiers visible in the current scope with the names
+6.✨ Variable length array storage controlDescriptionA program can control the storage of variable length arrays when the identifiers

 and

-stdc_vla_alloc that are function designators or function pointers compatible with a specific function type.
+stdc_vla_alloc are in scope and are function designators or function pointers compatible with a function type or function pointer type specified below.

 stdc_vla_free For any variable length array object, instead of utilizing the conditionally-supported and otherwise unspecified allocation method for that object, an implementation shall instead allocate its storage using the